alexeykuz-sys/LinguaGames-Project-MS2/README.md

 Colours

-The colours were determined by the pallete of Cooler website:
+The colours were determined by the pallet of Cooler website:

 -   For body text and some titles: ???;
--   For navbar:
-rgb(5,  57,  97),
-and
-rgb(10,  105,  177);
+-   For navbar and contact modal: i used linear gradient of rgb(5,  57,  97), and rgb(10,  105,  177);